adamghill/alldjango.com/content/articles/serve-multiple-django-sites-from-one-cloud-server.md

 12. Put in a memorable name for your new server in the cloud in the text box under *Choose a hostname*
 13. Click *Create Droplet*

-It might take a few minutes, but eventually `Digital Ocean` will provide an `ipv4` address on the `droplet` page.
+It might take a few minutes, but eventually there will be an `ipv4` address on the `droplet` page.
 With that you can start setting up `CapRover`.

 At this point, you *can* access `CapRover` by going to `droplet` IP address and a port of 3000, e.g. if your IP address was 123.456.789.123, then you could go to 123.456.789.123:3000.
 The default login is "captain42", but I suggest continuing on.
 The `CapRover` setup will prompt you to change the password in the next step.